 - raised boardwalks through wetland areas to allow easy, controlled access to bird watches and walkers.
-The board walks preserve the wetland plants form being walked on and control where the community is allowed to access. - Shared environmentally sensitive paths through bushland areas, designed to allow easy access, limit impact (raised light permable boardwalks), create well defined edges / boundaries between regeneration areas and general council maintenance areas (mowing). - 'soft launch' areas on water courses for non motorised water craft to enter the water, located in appropriate areas.
+The board walks preserve the wetland plants form being walked on and control where the community is allowed to access. - Shared environmentally sensitive paths through bushland areas, designed to allow easy access, limit impact (raised light permeable boardwalks), create well defined edges / boundaries between regeneration areas and general council maintenance areas (mowing). - 'soft launch' areas on water courses for non motorised water craft to enter the water, located in appropriate areas.
 Safe for people, protection for the waters edge and minimising erosion. - some natural areas may have restricted or no access allowed to the community.
-These areas will be limited to areas of high hazardous risk to the community if accessed.
-Or pose a high risk to the flora and/or fauna of an ecologically endangered community if accessed by members of the community.
+These areas will be limited to areas that pose a high risk to the flora and/or fauna of an ecologically endangered community if accessed by members of the community.
 These areas will be limited in area, given a clear boundary and provided with clear notification (on site and on Council's website) for the community's safety and information.

-7.5.8 Research and Monitoring
+6.5.8 Research and Monitoring